 Please note: the above list is not exhaustive of all of the instances where Mohs surgery is the most appropriate option for your skin cancer.

 Because of Mohs surgery's high success rate, most patients require only a single surgery.
 This surgery usually includes the repair of the wound as well.
-Other methods might require additional surgeries and pathology readings in order to repair the wound and to treat the cancer if it is not completely removed.
-Each of these additional surgeries and pathology readings require separate fees, while a single Mohs surgery procedure includes all of these into one fee.
+Other methods might require additional surgeries and pathology readings in order to repair the wound and treat cancer if it’s not entirely removed.
+Each of these additional surgeries and pathology readings requires separate fees, while a single Mohs surgery procedure includes all of these into one fee.